Boutonnière carnation

 The silk carnation in the buttonhole of a tuxedo (black tie) or tailcoat (white tie) has almost disappeared from the public consciousness.
 But there are tireless advocates of classic clothing culture - and here you see them again as a sartorial sign of good taste: the discreet small, the classic and always "correct" medium (our bestseller) and the somewhat theatrical large buttonhole carnation.According to the occasion

-Such a Boutonnière can serve as a conversation starter and lead to interesting conversations on a rather boring evening.
-It is also not too formal for everyday life and certainly not for opera premieres or state receptions.
-However, it should be chosen according to the occasion and worn with self-confidence - only then can it unfold its full effect.
-Maximilian Mogg sums it up humorously: "Meanwhile owner of half a dozen boutonnières from lord of the world I can safely say that I have never trimmed my suits better.
-One boutonniere is the most beautiful conversation opener in conversations with star lawyers, presidents and curb swallows et cetera pp. How was it possible to dress properly without a silk boutonnière?"
+Such a boutonnière can serve as an icebreaker and lead to interesting conversations during a rather boring evening.
+It is also not too formal for everyday use and certainly not for opera premieres or state receptions.
+However, it should be chosen according to the occasion and worn with confidence - only then can it unfold its full effect.
+Maximilian Mogg humorously summarizes it: "Now the owner of half a dozen boutonnières from Herr von Welt, I can rightly claim that I have never adorned my suits better before.
+A buttonhole flower is the most beautiful icebreaker in conversations with star lawyers, heads of state, and streetwise ladies, etc. How could one have dressed properly before, without a silk boutonnière?"

 Alex Mendham, London